anthonypiegaro/museum-practice/README.md

 ```
 const departmentName = "Egyptian Art";
 ```
 The departmentName is preselected to Egyptiain Art.
-If you do change th edepartment, you need to make sure that the department is a valid department.
+If you do change the department, you need to make sure that the department is a valid department.
 You can check this by going to the [Museum of Art Collection API](https://metmuseum.github.io/).
 Finally, to run the server, you execute the following command:
 ```
 node server.js